Christopher Reeve: Early work

-Reeve's first role in a Hollywood film was a very small part as a junior officer in the 1978 naval submarine disaster movie Gray Lady Down, starring Charlton Heston.
+Reeve's first role in a Hollywood film was a small part as a junior officer in the 1978 naval submarine disaster movie Gray Lady Down, starring Charlton Heston.
 He then acted in the play My Life at the Circle Repertory Company with friend William Hurt.

-Superman
+Superman films

-During My Life, Stark Hesseltine told Reeve he had been asked to audition for the leading role as Clark Kent/Superman in the big budget film Superman (1978).
+During the Off-Broadway production of My Life, Stark Hesseltine told Reeve he had been asked to audition for the leading role as Clark Kent/Superman in the big-budget film Superman (1978).
 Lynn Stalmaster, the casting director, put Reeve's picture and résumé on the top of the pile three separate times, only to have the producers throw it out each time.
 Through Stalmaster's persistent pleading, a meeting between director Richard Donner, producer Ilya Salkind, and Reeve was arranged.
 The morning after the meeting, Reeve was sent a 300-page script.
-He was thrilled the script took the subject matter seriously, and Donner's motto was verisimilitude.
-Reeve flew to London for a screen test, and on the way was told Marlon Brando was going to play Jor-El and Gene Hackman was going to play Lex Luthor.
-Reeve still did not think he had much of a chance.
-On the plane ride to London, he imagined how his approach to the role would be.
-He later said, "By the late 1970s, the masculine image had changed ...
-Now it was acceptable for a man to show gentleness and vulnerability.
+He was thrilled that the script took the subject matter seriously, and that Donner's motto was verisimilitude.
+Hesseltine also told him that Marlon Brando was going to play Jor-El and Gene Hackman was going to play Lex Luthor.
+Reeve flew to London for a screen test, but he still did not believe he had much of a chance.
+On the plane ride, he imagined his approach to the role.
+He later said, "By the late 1970s, the masculine image had changed. ...
+Now it was acceptable for a man to show gentleness and vulnerability. ...
 I felt that the new Superman ought to reflect that contemporary male image."
-He based his portrayal of Clark Kent on Cary Grant in his role in Bringing Up Baby.
+He based his portrayal of Clark Kent on Cary Grant's role in the 1938 film Bringing Up Baby.
 After the screen test, his driver said, "I'm not supposed to tell you this, but you've got the part."

 Portraying Superman would be a stretch for the 24-year-old actor.
 He was 6 ft 4 in tall, but his physique was slim.
 Reeve went through an intense two-month training regimen with former British weightlifting champion David Prowse supervising.
 The training regimen consisted of running in the morning, followed by two hours of weightlifting and 90 minutes on the trampoline.
 He added 30 lb of muscle to his "thin" 188 lb frame.
 He later made even higher gains for Superman III (1983), though for Superman IV: The Quest for Peace (1987), he decided it would be healthier to focus more on cardiovascular workouts.
-One of the reasons Reeve could not work out as much for Superman IV was an emergency appendectomy he had in June 1986.
+One of the reasons Reeve could not work out as much for Superman IV was an emergency appendectomy that he had in June 1986.